peterson-tim-j/HydroSight/README.md

 ## Installation Options

-_HydroSight_ is operating system independent and has been tested on Windows 10+ and Linux (Ubuntu 20.04 LTS).
+_HydroSight_ is operating system independent and has been tested on Windows 10+, Mac and Linux (Ubuntu 20.04 LTS).
 There are four installation options:
 1. Stand-alone app within Windows.
 The latest .exe is [available here](https://github.com/peterson-tim-j/HydroSight/releases).
 1. Install _Hydrosight_ Matlab source code by (i) downloading the [source code](https://github.com/peterson-tim-j/HydroSight/releases), (ii) unzipping the downloaded file, (ii) setting the Matlab _Current Folder_ to where the file was unzipped and (iv) entering ``HydroSight`` into the Matlab _Command Window_.
 1. Install _Hydrosight_ from within Matlab using the _Add-Ons_ menu item and searching for _HydroSight_.
 From the _Add_ button select _Add to Matlab_.
 Once installed, enter ``HydroSight`` into the Matlab _Command Window_.